 It is disturbing though to hear that people say negative things about your seminars as they are in my opinion the pinnacle and highlight of my own training and other IKI KM students in SA which can be seen on the faces of all the students that attended the 2014 seminar.

 The following comment…“why go to the seminar if we are going to do the same thing again?” is ridiculous!
 I distinctly remember you telling us before we ended your 2014 leg in JHB that we must take notes on any specific techniques we would of liked you to cover.
 You did mention that you have a standardized form that you used as a platform to get thing started until you gauged what it was that the students wanted to learn specifically.

-The comment you received from the member is uncalled for and out of line and quite possibly the opinion of the individual them self, in which case I feel they should of opened their mouth and respectfully approach you and request training on specific items.
-At the end of the day you can’t please everyone.
-We have such a vast amount of “what if’s” that time doesn’t always favour us on your short visits.
-Maybe the way forward is then to request beforehand what the host would like you to cover???
+The comment you received from the member is uncalled for and out of line and quite possibly the opinion of the individual them self, in which case I feel they of opened their mouth and respectfully approach you and request training on specific terms.
+At the end of the day you can't please everyone.
+We have such a vast amount of "What if's" that time doesn't always favour us on your short visits.
+Maybe the way forward is then to request beforehand what the host would like you to cover??

 Executive Committee Member (IKISA)

 Your seminars have not only been unique each time, but I would have no issue if they did repeat.

 You have already produced a life time of training, blogs, dvd's, etc. that people can benefit from and should be trained daily for muscle memory / recall.
 It is exciting to see new stuff during a seminar, but also an important opportunity to review, enhance, correct, etc. the existing curriculum.
 Not to mention a chance to see "teaching methods", hear your interesting stories (often humorous) that can be shared to help students learn and socialize in general with like minded people who teach and take their students safety very seriously.